-Policy Practices and Provisions Section 6.
+Section 6.
+Policy Practices and Provisions

-- Renewability.
-The terms "guaranteed renewable" and "noncancellable" shall not be used in any individual long-term care insurance policy without further explanatory language in accordance with the disclosure requirements of Section 8 of this regulation. - A policy issued to an individual shall not contain renewal provisions other than "guaranteed renewable" or "noncancellable." - The term "guaranteed renewable" may be used only when the insured has the right to continue the long-term care insurance in force by the timely payment of premiums and when the insurer has no unilateral right to make any change in any provision of the policy or rider while the insurance is in force, and cannot decline to renew, except that rates may be revised by the insurer on a class basis. - (3) The term "noncancellable" may be used only when the insured has the right to continue the longterm care insurance in force by the timely payment of premiums during which period the insurer has no right to unilaterally make any change in any provision of the insurance or in the premium rate. - The term "level premium" may only be used when the insurer does not have the right to change the premium. - (5) In addition to the other requirements of this subsection, a qualified long-term care insurance contract shall be guaranteed renewable, within the meaning of Section 7702B(b)(1)(C) of the Internal Revenue Code of 1986, as amended. - В. Limitations and Exclusions.
-A policy may not be delivered or issued for delivery in this state as long-term care insurance if the policy limits or excludes coverage by type of illness, treatment, medical condition or accident, except as follows: - Preexisting conditions or diseases; - Mental or nervous disorders; however, this shall not permit exclusion or limitation of benefits on the basis of Alzheimer's Disease; - (3)Alcoholism and drug addiction: - (4) Illness, treatment or medical condition arising out of: - War or act of war (whether declared or undeclared); (a) - (b) Participation in a felony, riot or insurrection; - (c) Service in the armed forces or units auxiliary thereto;
+- A. Renewability.
+The terms "guaranteed renewable" and "noncancellable" shall not be used in any individual long-term care insurance policy without further explanatory language in accordance with the disclosure requirements of Section 8 of this regulation. - (1) A policy issued to an individual shall not contain renewal provisions other than "guaranteed renewable" or "noncancellable." - (2) The term "guaranteed renewable" may be used only when the insured has the right to continue the long-term care insurance in force by the timely payment of premiums and when the insurer has no unilateral right to make any change in any provision of the policy or rider while the insurance is in force, and cannot decline to renew, except that rates may be revised by the insurer on a class basis. - (3) The term "noncancellable" may be used only when the insured has the right to continue the long-term care insurance in force by the timely payment of premiums during which period the insurer has no right to unilaterally make any change in any provision of the insurance or in the premium rate. - (4) The term "level premium" may only be used when the insurer does not have the right to change the premium. - (5) In addition to the other requirements of this subsection, a qualified long-term care insurance contract shall be guaranteed renewable, within the meaning of Section 7702B(b)(1)(C) of the Internal Revenue Code of 1986, as amended. - B. Limitations and Exclusions.
+A policy may not be delivered or issued for delivery in this state as long-term care insurance if the policy limits or excludes coverage by type of illness, treatment, medical condition or accident, except as follows: - (1) Preexisting conditions or diseases; - (2) Mental or nervous disorders; however, this shall not permit exclusion or limitation of benefits on the basis of Alzheimer's Disease; - (3) Alcoholism and drug addiction; - (4) Illness, treatment or medical condition arising out of: - (a) War or act of war (whether declared or undeclared);